內容簡介

 Improve the syntax of the templates.

-Add support for aac and video file metadata.
+Add support for video file metadata.

 Ask for and receive lots of sample files from users, and use them to test.